saucelabs/sauce_bindings/ruby/README.md

-# SimpleSauce
+# Sauce Bindings
-## Ruby's Sauce Labs Bindings!
+## A library for interacting with Sauce Labs using Ruby

-This gem is intended as a way to easily interact with Sauce Labs in an obvious and straightforward way.
+This gem is intended as a way to interact with Sauce Labs in an obvious and straightforward way.

 ## Installation